Norval Morrisseau 2014 Retrospective

 Exhibition Opening – New Acquisitions

 Kinsman Robinson Galleries (KRG) enjoyed a long, close association with Norval Morrisseau.
-KRG represented Norval Morrisseau from 1989 until his death in 2007 at age 76.
+KRG’s principals possess extensive experience and knowledge of Morrisseau’s artwork.
+KRG represented Norval Morrisseau from 1989 until his death in 2007, so we’re well-versed in Morrisseau’s genuine paintings and their unique qualities.
 KRG specializes in Norval Morrisseau art of exceptional calibre and significance.
 Our Internet presence underscores KRG's commitment to protecting Norval Morrisseau’s reputation and preserving the value of genuine works by the artist.
 Morrisseau art blog »

 THE BEARDMORE GARDEN PARTY

 On June 25th, 1978, the late, great, legendary shaman artist, Norval Morrisseau, Copper Thunderbird, invited twenty-four guests to his home and studio in Beardmore, a small town north of Lake Superior for a tea party like no other.
 It was an experience I’ve always wanted to write about and on this occasion, the exhibition and catalogue publication by Kinsman Robinson Galleries on the fiftieth anniversary of Morrisseau’s first sold-out exhibition at the Pollock Gallery in 1962, has given me the opportunity to share what I had witnessed.